 6.2.2.
 Placement Sublots Subject to Removal and Replacement.
 If after referee testing, the placement payment adjustment factor for any sublot results in a "remove and replace" condition as listed in Table 21, the Engineer will choose the location of two cores to be taken within 3 ft. of the original failing core location.
 The Contractor will obtain the cores in the presence of the Engineer.
-The Engineer will take immediate possession of the untrimmed cores and submit the untrimmed cores to the Materials and Tests Division,
+The Engineer will take immediate possession of the untrimmed cores and submit the untrimmed cores to the Materials and Tests Division, where they will be trimmed, if necessary, and tested for bulk specific gravity within 10 working days of receipt.

 The bulk specific gravity of the cores from each sublot will be divided by the Engineer's average maximum theoretical specific gravity for the lot.
 The individual core densities for the sublot will be averaged to determine the new payment adjustment factor of the sublot in question.
 If the new payment adjustment factor is 0.700 or greater, the new payment adjustment factor will apply to that sublot.
-If the new payment adjustment factor is 0.700, no payment will be made for the sublot.
+If the new payment adjustment factor is less than 0.700, no payment will be made for the sublot.
 Remove and replace the failing sublot, or the Engineer may allow the sublot to be left in place without payment.
 The Engineer may also accept the sublot in accordance with Section 3077.5.3.1., "Acceptance of Defective or Unauthorized Work."
 Replacement material meeting the requirements of this Item will be paid for in accordance with this Section.